MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Experiments

-We compare the performance of the finetuned \data{} model against several vision-language models on the battery of the VQA datasets in our evaluation suite.
-Specifically, the baselines includes the open models: the mixed-modal Chameleon-7B \cite{team2024chameleon}, and multimodal input but text-only biomedical specific models: \llava-Med-v1.5 \cite{llava}, and HuatuoGPT-Vision-7B \cite{zhang2023huatuogpt}.
+\paragraph{Biomedical Visual Question Answering.} We compare the performance of the finetuned \data{} model against several vision-language models on the battery of the VQA datasets in our evaluation suite.
+Specifically, the baselines includes the open models: the mixed-modal Chameleon-7B \cite{team2024chameleon}, and multimodal input but text-only biomedical specific models: \llava{}-Med-v1.5 \cite{llava}, and HuatuoGPT-Vision-7B \cite{zhang2023huatuogpt}.
 In addition, we consider two closed vision-language models: GPT-4o-mini and GPT-4o.
 We present our results in the Table \ref{tab:results_vqa_table}.
 Our experiments reveal that \data{} model outperforms the base model (Chameleon) by $26.1\%$ percentage points on the average VQA performance across twelve tasks.
 This highlights that \data{} is suitable for building biomedical specialized model from the base model via instruction-tuning.
 Moreover, we observe that it achieves the \textit{best} average performance across diverse baselines.
 In particular, it beats the closed vision model, GPT-4o, by $18.3\%$ percentage points.
 It indicates that the \data{} model is the most capable multimodal model for biomedical VQA across open as well as closed models.
 Further, we highlight the task-specific performance on individual VQA tasks too.

 In addition, we observe that \data{} achieves the highest accuracy amongst the baselines for 7 out of 12 tasks.
 Interestingly, we find that Chameleon-7B achieves the highest QuiltVQA (Closed) but a low QuiltVQA (Open) accuracy which suggests that closed-ended questions are easier to solve for the base model.
-In addition, we observe that \data{} achieves a performance of $99.5\%$ on the unseen split of OmniMedVQA, highlighting that this dataset is not particularly challenging.
+Additionally, \data{} achieves $99.5\%$ performance on the unseen split of OmniMedVQA, demonstrating that this dataset can be solved with high accuracy when exposed to in-distribution examples.
 The model demonstrates the ability to answer questions about diverse anatomical regions after being exposed to some in-distribution data from OmniMedVQA.
-Furthermore, we note that HuatuoGPT-Vision-7B outperforms other baselines on 3 out of the 12 datasets.
-This can be attributed to its high-quality fine-tuning dataset and the Qwen2 backbone \cite{yang2024qwen2}, which was pretrained on 7 trillion text tokens.
-This backbone significantly enhances the model's ability to comprehend diverse biomedical domains and formatting styles more effectively.
+Furthermore, HuatuoGPT-Vision-7B outperforms other baselines on 3 out of 12 datasets.
+This can be attributed to its high-quality fine-tuning dataset and the Qwen-2 backbone \cite{yang2024qwen2}, pre-trained on 7 trillion text tokens, which enhances the model's biomedical knowledge and its ability to interpret diverse formatting styles.